Ada Lovelace Day

 In 1842, Lovelace translated a short article by the Italian mathematician, Luigi Menabrea, that described Babbage's Analytical Engine.

 Since she had a vast understanding of the machine, Babbage asked her to expand the article with her own notes; as such, the final article is over three times the length of the original.
 It also contains several early computer programs as well as interesting observations on the potential uses for the machine.

 Although her ideas probably seemed far-fetched at the time, Lovelace believed that the machine could be used to manipulate symbols and to create music, much like computers of today can.
 It is this incredible foresight that makes Lovelace such an icon today.

 The first computer programmer

-It's worth noting that Babbage and his assistants had sketched out programs The Analytical Engine before, but Lovelace’s are the most elaborate and complete.
-They were also the first to be published, which is why Lovelace is often referred to as the first computer programmer in history.
+It's worth noting that Babbage and his assistants had sketched out programs for the Analytical Engine before.
+However, Lovelace’s were more elaborate and the first to be published.
+For this reason, Lovelace is often referred to as the first computer programmer in history.

 Ada Lovelace sadly died of cancer at the young age of 36, just a few short years after the publication of "Sketch of the Analytical Engine invented by Charles Babbage".

 The Analytical Engine remained relevant right up to the 1940s when Lovelace’s notes became one of the critical documents to inspire Alan Turing’s work on the first modern computers.

 Today, while the world of technology is still largely dominated by men, Lovelace's vision for technology and thirst for knowledge have made her an inspiration for modern women in technology.